-- 5.15 PNGL's Operations Management costs are in the main driven by its associated manpower costs.
+- 5.20 PNGL's Operations Management costs are in the main driven by its associated manpower costs.
 In the 2020 year PNGL had Operations Management costs of £411k and had 17.3 FTEs employed within the Operations Management cost category.
-PNGL have proposed that there should be on average 20.1 FTEs for Operations Management in the GD23 period. - 5.16 PNGL have explained that part of the reason for the proposed increase in FTEs in the GD23 period is to recruit and train technicians for additional workload in the GD23 period due to ageing assets.

-5.17 For the draft determination we have provided for an additional FTE as this is consistent with medium term historical actual averages which is higher than 2020 actuals.
-We have rolled forward 2020 actual staff costs with the 18.3 FTEs allowed for, for the draft determination.
+PNGL have proposed that there should be on average 20.1 FTEs for Operations Management in the GD23 period. - 5.21 PNGL explained within their GD23 business plan that part of the reason for the proposed increase in FTEs in the GD23 period is to recruit and train technicians for additional workload in the GD23 period due to ageing assets. - 5.22 For the draft determination we provided for an additional FTE as this is consistent with medium term historical actual averages which is higher than 2020 actuals and rolled this forward with 2020 actual staff costs. - 5.23 In its response to the draft determination.
+PNGL argued that it had requested an additional FTE to take account, of this area, which was in place since 2021, to design, raise and manage the delivery of the critical remedial workstream derived from asset condition assessment checks performed.
+We note that PNGL allocated this FTE across several cost categories and that for the draft determination and we have already allowed for an additional FTE versus 2020 actuals; and as such, we consider that this provides sufficient headroom for the FTE requested by PNGL.